sk-spell/openthesaurus-php/README.md

 ### Requirements:

  * A web server
- * PHP4 with support for gettext
+ * PHP4 or above with support for gettext
  * MySQL

 ### Installation: